e-khalifayev/Junction-X-Hacktathon/README.md

 # Junction X Baku Hackathon

-Path optimization app based on dynamic conditions (strong winds, streams, or waves) for maritime routes developped in 24 hours by 3 people.
+This repository is a fragment of a optimization software for maritime routes based on dynamic conditions (strong winds, streams, or waves) developped in 24 hours by 3 people.

 Credit: Samir Jumshudzada, Imran Jabrayilov